adinaidukarri/jenkins-repo/README.md

+# Jenkins Repo

-this my new repo for jenkins
+This My new repo for jenkins Repo